papertrail/remote_syslog2/README.md

 [![Download remote_syslog2](http://papertrail.github.io/remote_syslog2/images/download.png)][releases]

-Remote_syslog tails one or more log files and sends syslog messages to a remote central syslog server.
+remote_syslog tails one or more log files and sends syslog messages to a remote central syslog server.
 It generates packets itself, ignoring the system syslog daemon, so its configuration doesn't affect system-wide logging.